 Sensorineural hearing loss can result in a low frequency hearing loss and this means that it is a hearing loss which is caused by the inner ear hair cells being damaged.
 The role of these hair cells is to make sure that sound travels from the outer ear all the way through to the brain with the hair cells ensuring the sound is passed along.
 This means that any damage to the hair cells can seriously impact on the ability of the person to hear.
 Anyone that is suffering from low frequency hearing loss will generally not be able to hear sounds that have a frequency of 2,000 Hz or below.

 This form of hearing loss is referred to as a "reverse slope audiogram".
 This is due to the fact that people will still be able to hear sounds that occur in the higher end of frequencies which is the opposite of conventional hearing loss.
-This means that people suffering from low frequency hair loss are still able to take part in conversations and they tend to hear human speech to a better level.
+This means that people suffering from low frequency hearing loss are still able to take part in conversations and they tend to hear human speech to a better level.
 This means that many people suffering from this form of hearing loss will often find that they are able to muddle through without too many problems, but they may still miss out on many things in life.
 This is why it is important to have your hearing analysed and reviewed, even if you can take part in everyday conversations.

 While there are a number of different elements that can cause low frequency hearing loss to occur, research undertaken at the Kresge Hearing Research Institute indicates that there is a mutation in the Wolfram Syndrome gene which causes this low frequency hearing loss.
 This style of mutation is referred to as the Wolfram Syndrome 1.
 However, there are also other forms of this style of hearing loss which can be caused by Meniere's disease, Mondini dysplasia and sudden hearing loss.